juxor/afaq/markdown/alinks.md

 Chomsky's classic introduction to anarchism.
 The introduction to Daniel Guerin's **Anarchism: From Theory to Practice**.

-Revolution -- by The Friends of Durruti.
+-- by The Friends of Durruti.

 Produced in Spain in 1937, this is an analysis of the mistakes made by the anarchists during the Spanish Revolution by anarchist militants and a